Code-Institute-Submissions/MS1_Buttercup_Lodge/README.md

 # UX Design
 It's far easier to generate a good UX experience if you keep your design process simple.
 <ul>
-    <li>Users are easily reminded where they are by having an "active" state on the navbar item
+    <li>Users are easily reminded where they are by having an "active" state on the navbar item.
     <li>By using a fixed top position on the navbar the menu is always within ease of access and are never "lost".
-They know where they are and how to get back to where they were
+They know where they are and how to get back to where they were.
-    <li>The design is consistant across all pages, which makes it easy for the user to navigate around the website
+    <li>The design is consistant across all pages, which makes it easy for the user to navigate around the website.
-    <li>By adding an automatic generated email subject line takes this hassel out of the customer as I've seen people literally take 2 minutes to decicde on an appropriate subject line and just resort to "Hello"
+    <li>By adding an automatic generated email subject line takes the hassel out of the customer as I've seen people literally take 2 minutes to decicde on an appropriate subject line and just resort to "Hello".
 </ul>

 Link to the booking form located <a href="https://mickmccann.github.io/MS1_Buttercup_Lodge/booknow.html" target="_blank">here.</a>